enzo-dante/tech_prep/interview_prep.md

 3. be committed to improvement

 4. insist on shared core values

-SIMILARITIES

-Do what is right = choose enduring long-term greatness Hustle Hard = do whatever you can to produce the desired results & be committed to improvement Backed By the Best = insist on shared core values"

 I train in the evenings & perform on the weekends as a latin dancer with the very achievable goal of becoming a multi-world champion.